Auriana/TWEB_Project1/README.md

 ## To do

-1. AN - solve PDF upload -> have to load it in the presenterSide view (id = undefined).
+1. DONE - solve PDF upload -> have to load it in the presenterSide view (id = undefined).

 2. AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).